konstsem/SICP_solutions/sicp/README.md

+# SICP
-# solutions for exercises from the book SICP
+solutions for exercises from the book SICP